Each state development area (SDA) is subject to a development scheme, a regulatory document that controls planning and development in an SDA.

 - identifies land uses compatible with the objectives of the SDA

 - sets out the processes and procedures for the assessment of applications and requests related to development in the SDA

 - assists in avoiding or minimising impacts to environmental, cultural heritage and community values

 - ensures orderly development.

-A development scheme takes into account industries that already exist in the SDA as well as surrounding land uses.
+A development scheme considers industries that already exist in the SDA as well as surrounding land uses.

-It overrides local and state government planning instruments related to the use of land for development regulated by the development scheme for the relevant SDA.
+It prevails over local and state government planning instruments for development that is regulated by the development scheme for the relevant SDA.